-The Political Climate in Indiana is Strongly conservative.
+The Political Climate in Indiana is Somewhat conservative.

-In the last Presidential election, Indiana remained strongly Republican, 56.5% to 37.5%
+In the last Presidential election, Indiana remained very strongly Republican, 56.9% to 40.9%.

 The BestPlaces Liberal/Conservative Index